/ tool-comparisons / Netlify vs Deno Deploy for Solo Developers

 • Built-in KV storage replaces the need for an external database

-• You want your server-side code running in 35+ global regions
+• You want your server-side code running across global edge regions

 • You're building a lightweight API or edge middleware